srosengren/knowabunga-2016-react-native-app/readme.md

 * Faster development, save a file and it's in the emulator
 * Yes, JSX
 * Flexbox
-* Can be used in existing apps, on specific views or whatever
 * Learn once, write anywhere

 ````